aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/convert-text-numeric-data-to-number/_index.md

 Sometimes, you want to convert numeric data entered as text to numbers.
 You can enter numbers as text in Microsoft Excel by putting an apostrophe before a number, for example **'12345**.
 Excel then treats the number as a string.
 Aspose.Cells allows you to convert strings to numbers.

-## Convert numbers stored as text to numbers in Excel
+## How to Convert numbers stored as text to numbers in Excel
 You can convert numbers stored as text to numbers by following a few simple steps.
 1. Select any single cell or range of cells that has an error indicator in the upper-left corner.
 1. Next to the selected cell or range of cells, click the error button that appears.
 On the menu, click Convert to Number.